 Public training courses can range from $1,000 to $1,600 per person, and most will lead to certification for Scrum Masters and Product Owners.
 (Curious about the various Scrum Certifications?
 See my quick guide to Agile Certification here.)

-Examples of Success Patterns for Agile Training
+Success Patterns and Sample Budgets for Agile Training Plans

 #1 – Agile Pilot Client